-You will have a GCSE grade 4.5 or above in either English language or literature and a 5 in a Humanities subject
+4.5 average in English and a 5 in a Humanities subject.

 Classical Civilisation is the study of the literature and of the civilisations of ancient Greece and Rome.
 Students will explore the religion, art, philosophy and politics of the two civilisations which - more than any others - have defined the identity and consciousness of Western society through a variety of literary genres and visual/material culture and acquire an understanding of their social, historical and cultural contexts.